shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 ### Installing the Package

-There's two different ways you can do this.
-One is to manually install the package into the extension using `npm install react-native-swiper --save` in the `app` directory:
+All we have to do is install the package into the extension using `npm install react-native-swiper --save` in the `app` directory:

 ```ShellSession
 $ cd app